Pratheek1999/BI-Analytica/Main Dashboard App/README.md

 # Main Dashboard app

 This is a project showing capabilities of Plotly Dash.
+This is one part of the 2 part complete app.
 It consists of a dashboard to monitor sales with some business KPIs and visualization based on transactional data with a simple ARMA sales 15 days look-ahead forecast.
 It is based on the sample data provided by the client firm.
 The dataset contains around 18k transactional data about orders & couriers

 ## Getting Started